 Would you like that to go?

-As mentioned above, takeout and delivery were, and continue to be, the closest thing to a savior that the restaurant industry can hope for during the COVID crisis, and this sudden growth of off-premises dining won’t go away any time soon when the crisis has ended.
+As mentioned above, takeout and delivery were, and continue to be, the closest thing to a savior that the restaurant industry can hope for during the COVID crisis, and this sudden growth of off-premise dining won’t go away any time soon when the crisis has ended.
 A contact-shy public is not going to rush back into the dining rooms as though nothing ever happened.

 A recent Harris Poll finds that only 13% of the public are likely to resume eating out immediately upon reopening, 28% plan to return within 30 days, and 25% will wait two to three months.
 What does this mean?
 It means that simply reopening isn’t going to be a magical solution to the industry’s woes.

 Convenient and efficient delivery and takeout service are not just a stop-gap offering.
 Get used to them now, because they’re going to remain status quo well beyond the final mention of COVID on the evening news.
 As difficult as it may be to offer radically new conveniences to the dining public, it’s even harder to take them away.

 And, perhaps the biggest post-COVID change will involve alterations in the design and layout of dining rooms to accommodate new standards for social distancing.